JeffBrownTech/100DaysOfCloud/Journey/001/Readme.md

 ![SSH to Linux VM](./img/linuxsshlogin.png)

-The first time you log onto a Linux VM, there will be a warning about adding the server fingerprint to a list of known hosts.
+<br/>The first time you log onto a Linux VM, there will be a warning about adding the server fingerprint to a list of known hosts.
 I'm OK with this, so I enter "yes" and then the password I created back on the **Basics** tab when creating the virtual machine.

 ## Next Steps